-In contrast to previous numerical sensitivity studies that investigated cyclone dynamics and modified LH everywhere in the model domain (e.g., Kuo et al., 1990; Stoelinga, 1996; Büeler and Pfahl, 2017), here LH is only modified in the region that is

-85 identified to be directly relevant for the blocking system, which is typically the WCB ascent region associated with upstream extratropical cyclones (Steinfeld and Pfahl, 2019).
+In contrast to previous numerical sensitivity studies that investigated cyclone dynamics and modified LH everywhere in the model domain (e.g., Kuo et al., 1990; Stoelinga, 1996; Büeler and Pfahl, 2017), here LH is only modified in the region that is identified to be directly relevant for the blocking system, which is typically the WCB ascent region associated with upstream extratropical cyclones (Steinfeld and Pfahl, 2019).
 In doing so, we can attribute the changes in the structure of the blocking in these simulations to the altered LH in the confined upstream region, while allowing for heating/cooling everywhere else in the global domain.
 To define the heating region objectively, location and time of strongest increase in potential temperature are determined along backward trajectories initiated in the upper-tropospheric blocking in the CNTRL simulation.
-Our experiment

-- 90 aims to suppress strongly ascending airstreams like WCBs that lead to a strong divergent outflow and diabatic PV modification at the tropopause.
+Our experiment aims to suppress strongly ascending airstreams like WCBs that lead to a strong divergent outflow and the presence of diabatically modified PV at the tropopause.
 Heating along the WCB by cloud microphysical processes and convection is strongest in the lower and middle troposphere (Joos and Wernli, 2012; Oertel et al., 2019).
-In order to isolate the effect of this LH, a 3-dimensional box is placed over the main heating region, and LH is only modified in this box.
-The box has a vertical extent between 900 -500 hPa and a horizontal extent which is adjusted for each blocking case (see Table 1).
-It should be kept in mind that other - 95 microphysical processes, such as ice-phase microphysics close to the outflow level, can also contribute to the heating and PV modification along the WCB (Joos and Wernli, 2012).
+In order to isolate the effect of this LH, a 3-dimensional box is placed over the main heating region, which is kept fixed during each NOLH simulation, and LH is only modified in this box.
+The box has a vertical extent between 900 - 500 hPa and a horizontal extent which is adjusted for each blocking case (see Table 1).
+It should be kept in mind that other microphysical processes, such as ice-phase microphysics close to the outflow level, can also contribute to the heating and PV modification along the WCB (Joos and Wernli, 2012).
 As these processes also occur above 500 hPa, our approach does not fully remove all cloud-related LH, and there is still moderate heating/cooling outside of the box.
-Near the edges of the box (in a zone of 5° horizontally and 50 hPa in the vertical), the temperature tendency multiplying factor alpha is interpolated linearly to obtain a smooth transition from $\alpha = 0.0$ to 1.0. - 100 The sensitivity experiments are performed for five selected case studies of blocking events (Table 1).
+Near the edges of the box (in a zone of 5° horizontally and 50 hPa in the vertical), the temperature tendency multiplying factor alpha is interpolated linearly to obtain a smooth transition from $\alpha = 0.0$ to 1.0.

+The sensitivity experiments are performed for five selected case studies of blocking events (Table 1).
 The simulations are run for 10 days.
 We chose the initialization time for each case based on two requirements: (1) LH has to be removed early enough to ensure its contribution to the initial ridge amplification is minimal and (2) the CNTRL simulation needs to adequately simulate the development of the observed block, as verified visually against ECMWF analysis.
-For all cases, the simulations are initialized during the intensification phase of an upstream cyclone, which is typically between 2 - 3 days prior to blocking - 105 onset.
+For all cases, the simulations are initialized during the intensification phase of an upstream cyclone, which is typically between 2 - 3 days prior to blocking onset.
 The blocking decay is not always captured in the 10-day simulations, as many blocks persisted longer.
-Although a 10day forecast simulation does not perfectly match observations/analysis, such differences do not affect the conclusions obtained from the sensitivity experiments, since we compare simulations with LH to simulations without LH.
+Although a 10-day forecast simulation does not perfectly match observations/analysis (cf. supplemental Fig. S4), especially during blocking situations with increased forecast uncertainty (e.g., Tibaldi and Molteni, 1990; Pelly and Hoskins, 2003; Matsueda, 2009), such differences do not affect the conclusions obtained from the sensitivity experiments, since we compare simulations with LH (CNTRL) to simulations without LH (NOLH).